• Skip to primary navigation

 Instructions

-1. Heat olive oil in a large skillet over medium-high heat.
-Once hot, add the red and green bell pepper strips.
+1. Heat olive oil in a large skillet over medium to medium-high heat.
+Once hot, add the green and red bell pepper strips.
 Cook, stirring occasionally, until the peppers start to soften and brown slightly on the edges, about 6-8 minutes.
 Stir in optional minced jalapeño and cook to soften, about 1-2 minutes.
 Transfer the peppers to a clean plate.

 3. Stir in the taco seasoning and lime juice.
 Continue cooking until the shrimp are fully opaque and cooked through, about 1-2 minutes more.